 “We have to turn back,” John insists.

-I jumped out impetuously and ran around the earth mover.
+I jump out impetuously and ran around the earth mover.
 The road is no longer paved and is washed out on the ocean side, leaving a narrow strip against the cliffs.

 “We can make, John,” I yell to him.

 He shakes his head, refusing to risk it.

 “Com’n,” I encourage him.
 “This is our adventure.
 I’ll walk ahead to make sure the road is secure.”